Industrial and Systems Engineering

-The Master of Science in Engineering (MSE) may be characterized as being both career-oriented and flexible.
-Five different program plans are available to accommodate the needs of nearly every engineering graduate student.
-Graduate students enrolled in any of the Industrial & Systems Engineering (ISE) graduate programs must complete:
+The Master of Science in Engineering (MSE) - may be characterized as being both career-oriented and flexible.
+Program plans and options are available to accommodate the needs of nearly every engineering graduate student.
+Graduate students enrolled in any of the engineering graduate programs must complete:

 • 30 semester hours for the thesis plan,

-*The accelerated 4+1 MSE plan is only available to students already in the YSU Industrial & Systems Engineering undergraduate program.
+*The 4+1 Bachelor's/Master's Program is only available to students already in the YSU Engineering undergraduate program.

 Program Plans